-- 1. Set the wireless siren's receiver to Registration mode refer to the siren's installation instructions for further information. - 2.
-Activate the siren using the WL Siren Test feature see 4.7.3: Wireless Siren Test. - 3.
-Activate the siren again; the on-board transmitter is registered to the siren's receiver.
+- 1. Set the wireless siren's receiver to Registration mode refer to the siren's installation instructions for further information. - Activate the siren using the WL Siren Test feature see 4.7.3: Wireless Siren Test. - Activate the siren again; the on-board transmitter is registered to the siren's receiver.

-When installing 2-way sirens, the wireless siren also includes a transmitter that must be registered to the control panel.
-For information on registration and deletion, see sections 7.1 and 7.3, respectively.
+When installing 2-way sirens, the wireless siren also includes a transmitter that must be registered to the control system.
+For information on registration and deletion, see 7.1: Device Registration and 7.3: Device Deletion, respectively.